AndroidPillars/Flutter/CHAPTER-3.md

-# 3.0.Working with Cutom Fonts
+# Working with Cutom Fonts

 - To Load Custom Fonts from app -> Project Name -> Right Click -> New -> Directory -> fonts
 - Download the font you need in https://fonts.google.com/